Angel-foxxo/TweenVS/README.md

 :start()                --start tweening
 :on("update", testFunc) --call the `testFunc` function with the output value
 ```
-The code above can also be written like this, declaring the function in the tween body and putting 1 directly in `.to()` instead of using the variable:
+The code above can also be written like this, declaring the function in the tween body and putting 1 directly in `:from()` instead of using the variable:
 ```lua
 TweenVS.Tween()
 :from(1)